Emilie Bourdu

 Regulation, standardization: drivers of industrial competitiveness

-By Emilie Bourdu and Martin Souchier
+Par Emilie Bourdu et Martin Souchier

 Regulation and standardization are determining factors for the competitiveness of companies and countries and they are based on different systems.
 We make a distinction...